lizhanmit/learning-notes/spark-note/spark-note.md

 ### Dataset

-After Spark 2.0, RDDs are replaced by Dataset.
+After Spark 2.0, RDDs are replaced by Datasets.
 The RDD interface is still supported.

+Processing or transmitting over the network:

+- RDD: using Java serialization or Kryo.
+- Dataset: using a specialized Encoder to serialize the objects.

 Two ways to create a Dataset: